 Is Michael Dougherty’s Trick ‘r Treat one of the best Halloween Night movies ever made?
 The answer is YES!.
-Dougherty’s movie takes clear inspiration from Stephen King’s Creepshow in embracing a five-story structure while weaving each delicious short into a much broader Halloween night story.
+Dougherty’s movie takes clear inspiration from Stephen King’s Creepshow in embracing a five-story structure while weaving each delicious short into a broader Halloween night story.
 Here scares, jumps and delicious comic book horror weave into the very fabric of the October holiday, from jump scares to pumpkins, candy bars and costumes.
-Meanwhile, its blood-soaked terror pays homage to the traditional slasher film, while in turn, finding a unique folk horror voice.
+Meanwhile, its blood-soaked terror pays homage to the traditional slasher film while finding a unique folk horror voice.

 READ MORE: HOCUS POCUS